lingsitu1290/Protests-Vis/README.md

 ### Further Development
-* Adding Celery for real-time processing of protests data!
+* Stay tune for addition of Celery for real-time processing of protests data!

 ### About the Developer